Share the love – how to use testimonials to promote your business

 Got a great endorsement?
 Use it!

 Once you’ve got a great endorsement, use it as much as you can.
-Think about your various channels – blogs, social media, marketing campaigns etc – and try to work your testimonial in as much as possible.
+Think about your various channels – blogs, social media, personalized marketing campaigns etc – and try to work your testimonial in as much as possible.

 Try using different elements of your review for different channels.
 For example, I received a testimonial that used the word ‘exceptional’.
 I wanted to make maximum use of such a great word so, as well as using the recommendation as a whole on my testimonials webpage, I worked the word ‘exceptional’ into my strapline.